davide-lombardo/owly/README.md

   <p align="center">
     This is a project I developed using Laravel and MySQL.
 Owly is a fictional startup whose aim is to make complementary paths to primary learning, developing cross-functional courses that can involve multiple subjects, thus thriving the curiosity of the little ones.
-    The application allows the user to authenticate and either filter / create / update / delete courses and modules.
+    The application allows CRUD methods.
   </p>

   <br>